pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 2. The container reads the configuration found in config.yaml;

-2. Using the factory, the container creates the necessary components in accordance with their descriptors (see [The Container recipe](../../recipes/container));
+2. Using the factory, the container creates the necessary components in accordance with their descriptors (see [Process Container](../../conceptual/containers/process_container));

 4. The components are configured.
-During this step, all components that implement the IConfigurable interface have their configure methods called with the configuration defined in config.yaml passed as a parameter (see [The Configuration recipe](../../recipes/configuration));
+During this step, all components that implement the IConfigurable interface have their configure methods called with the configuration defined in config.yaml passed as a parameter (see [Component Configuration](../../conceptual/configuration/component_configuration/));

 5. Components are linked.
 All components that implement the IReferenceable interface get their setReferences methods called with a list of components available in the container.
-With the help of descriptors, objects can find all necessary dependencies (see [The References recipe](../../recipes/component_references));
+With the help of descriptors, objects can find all necessary dependencies (see [The Component References](../../conceptual/component/component_references));

 6. Components with active processes are run.
-A component is considered to contain active processes if it implements the IOpenable interface and has an open method defined (see [The Component Lifecycle recipe](../../recipes/component_lifecycle)).
+A component is considered to contain active processes if it implements the IOpenable interface and has an open method defined (see [The Component Lifecycle](../../conceptual/component/component_lifecycle/)).

 When the microservice receives a signal to stop the process, the reverse sequence takes place: